-OSA/SF Host Open Window
+OSA/SF Host Open window

 The Host-open window allows you to connect to the OSA/SF host.
 When you start the OSA/SF GUI, you enter the name of the OSA/SF host system.
 Although the window only allows access to a single host system, you can have multiple windows open on your workstation for other host systems.
-See "Using the OSA/SF GUI with Different OSA/SF Hosts" on page 97.
+See "Using the OSA/SF GUI with different OSA/SF hosts" on page 96.

-Figure 43 on page 97 is an example of the OSA/SF Host Open window to access the OSA/SF GUI:
+Figure 30 is an example of the OSA/SF Host Open window to access the OSA/SF GUI: